 Another cool Heat Machine toy by Mattel was the 1967 Strange Change Machine.The Lost World.
 This included a molded plastic mountain to hold your Heat Machine/Compression Chamber Apparatus.
 The set came with Plastic cubes called Astropod Capsules.
 When you inserted them in the heat chamber, slowly a creature would emerge.
 After you finished playing with them, you would heat them again and then compress them back into a flat cube.

 Another cool type of Thingmaker set was made by Topper Toys - 1969 Motorized Monster Maker.
 Set came with a windup motorized figure and body parts.
 You would mold your own extra parts for your figure.
 Head, arms, legs and accessories.
 Topper Toys also made Rings N Things with the same type heat machine.

-When in Stock, Thing makers & Vac-u-forms, etc. can be found on the Building Page.
+When in Stock, Thing makers & Vac-u-forms, etc. can be found on the Hobbies Page.

 Silly Skiers by Tomy Asahi Japan 1972

 Very innovative toy for the time!
 When assembled, measures over 5 feet wide.
 Has battery operated, motorized mountain lift track to carry your 3 skiing animals (rabbit, bear & monkey), to the top of the mountain.
 Animals ski down the track (with the help of steel wheels under their skis).
 Track includes a 360 degree loop, curves and a switchable track to stop them by the ski hut or to ski continuously.

 When in Stock, Silly Skiers can be found on the Vehicles pg. or Toys1 pg.